if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `float` - Returns a float representing the player's current movement speed.
+   * `float` - Returns a float representing the current movement speed.

-The GetSpeed method will return the current speed the player is moving at.
+The GetSpeed method will return the current speed the play area is moving at.

 ### Example